 #### Developer

 A developer develops software obviously.
 But that also means a developer is the main source when it comes to make sure quality is as high as expected, especially the part where we talk about implementing the right software.
 Since people in this role, implement and develop the vision and ideas of a stakeholder, they need to understand perfectly well what it is they need to implement.
 In our experience this often proofs to be the main source of failing projects.
 Since communication is lacking clarity often features are implemented which don't deliver the expected output.
-A developer must ask question.
+A developer must ask questions.
 He needs to use the platforms for grooming, refining and planning to get on the same page as the stakeholder and BRs.
-Only if the development-team has a full set of acceptance criteria's and full understanding of the business-side of a story, only than a full commitment should be and can be given.
-The reality often is different, the development-team is pushed to an early commitment, acceptance criteria's are often not well formulated and stories don't have a clear purpose, obviously that makes it hard to implement the right feature, meaning, that the idea and the vison of the stakeholder in not realized.
+Only if the development-team has a full set of acceptance criteria and full understanding of the business-side of a story, only than a full commitment should be and can be given.
+The reality often is different, the development-team is pushed to an early commitment, acceptance criteria are often not well formulated and stories don't have a clear purpose, obviously that makes it hard to implement the right feature, meaning, that the idea and the vison of the stakeholder in not realized.

-Also challenges for a developer are, and we'll not go into details here since we will talk about this in detail in part three, things like versioning, automation of build-, deploy- and delivery-systems, framework selection, code-guideline coaching junior stuff in the art of clean coding and clean architecture, selecting the right architecture for the product and the right patterns to implementing new features.
+Also challenges for a developer are, and we'll not go into details here since we will talk about this in detail in part three, things like versioning, automation of build-, deploy- and delivery-systems, framework selection, code-guideline coaching junior staff in the art of clean coding and clean architecture, selecting the right architecture for the product and the right patterns to implementing new features.
 Finally, how to implement proper unit-tests during the development of features.

 So, the responsibilities of these roles could be something like that: